Odonno/FeatureManagement.UI/readme.md

 ##### Self-consumption

-Inside your ASP.NET Core Web API, you can inject the `IFeaturesService`.
+Inside your ASP.NET Web API, you can inject the `IFeaturesService`.

 ```cs
 public interface IFeaturesService